 Students will participate in a 1-year program that satisfies 750 hours of the 1500-hour State of Illinois Cosmetology license requirements.
-Courses take place at Technology Center of Du Page and Technology Campus of Lake County.
+Courses take place at Technology Campus of Lake County.
 Program may include required attendance during evenings and non-attendance days including Saturdays, and summer and holiday breaks.